kayode0x/kayode0x/README.md

 I am a fluent Full-Stack Software Engineer and Computer Science Student.

-- 🏗  -I work with React/React Native mostly.
-- 🗡  -I mostly write in TypeScript or JavaScript.
+- 🗡  -I work with React/React Native mostly using TypeScript or JavaScript.
-- 🛠  -I also work on Backend systems with Node.js and Express.
+- 🛠  -I also work on Backend systems with Node.js and Express (GraphQL ⏳).
 - ⚽️  -I love football (!soccer).
-Yeah I love twisting ankles for fun.
+Yeah I twist ankles for fun.